-For our trip, Daniel and I spent December 18th through the 26th in Berlin and seriously could not have planned it better.
-The city is chock full of festive, fun, historical and interesting things to do, and I compiled a list of them all just for you!
-I hope this helps you make plans to spend your own Christmas in Berlin, and enjoy this unique city just as I did!
+For our trip, Daniel and I spent December 18th through the 26th in Berlin and could not have planned it better.
+The city is full of festive, fun, historical and interesting things to do for Christmas in Berlin, and I compiled a list of them all just for you.
+It includes:

-This one is great because its set between two massive ornate churches.
-They sell lots of crafts like homemade ornaments and jewelry, and of course amazing foods.
-My favorite was this cheesy bread thing pictured above… delicious!
-ALSO if you come here don’t miss the Rausch Schokoladenhaus just down the street.
-The awesome chocolate store has massive chocolate carvings of Berlin’s monuments and sites, and is definitely worth popping into when you’re in the area.
+If go to Gendarmenmrkt, don’t miss Rausch Schokoladenhaus just down the street.
+The chocolate store has massive chocolate carvings of Berlin’s monuments and is definitely worth popping into when you’re in the area.

 Winter World at Potsdammer Platz